learn-co-students/ios-location-trivia-delegate-001/README.md

     * A method that asks the delegate if the given location name is valid.
 This method should enforce that there are no duplicate location names.
     * A method that alerts the delegate that the user has confirmed their new location name.

     Think about what you would name these methods for a bit.
-Naming delegate protocol methods is a tricky business -- it's usually best to follow Apple's lead where possible.
+[Naming delegate protocol methods](https://developer.apple.com/library/mac/documentation/Cocoa/Conceptual/CodingGuidelines/Articles/NamingMethods.html#//apple_ref/doc/uid/20001282-1001839-BCIEJEHH) is a tricky business -- it's usually best to follow Apple's lead where possible.
 I'd recommend these names for the methods above:

     * `-(void)addLocationViewControllerDidCancel:(FISAddLocationViewController *)viewController`
     * `-(BOOL)addLocationViewController:(FISAddLocationViewController *)viewController shouldAllowLocationNamed:(NSString *)locationName`
     * `-(void)addLocationViewController:(FISAddLocationViewController *)viewController didAddLocationNamed:(NSString *)locationName`

 2. Add a property of type `id<FISAddLocationViewControllerDelegate>` to `FISAddLocationViewController`.
 Call it `delegate`.
 For memory reasons we'll discuss later, delegate properties should almost always be `weak`.
+The odd type `id<...>` means "an object of any type (i.e., `id`), as long as it conforms to the given protocol(s)."

 3. Have `FISAddLocationViewController` call the methods on the delegate when appropriate:
     * When the user types in the text field, check if the location name is valid, and only enable the save button if it is.
+(Remember: wire the "Editing Did Change" event of the field to an action method to run some code whenever the text of a field changes.)
     * If the user hits the "Cancel" or "Save" buttons, call the appropriate delegate methods.

     Note that it is standard for VCs like this to **not** dismiss themselves upon completion -- rather, that is the responsibility of the delegate.
 A VC cannot know for certain *how* it was presented (i.e., modally or on a navigation stack), so it is best to leave the details of that up to the presenting VC.
 Follow that convention in `FISAddLocationViewController` by not having it call any `dismiss...` or `pop...` methods.